 The Pontine Islands have been previously considered as belonging to the Campania Province (Peccerillo 2005), but they are much older and have distinct petrological-geochemical compositions than the Campania rocks, thus identifying a separate magmatic province.
-The western islands (Ponza, Palmarola, Zannone and La Botte islet) rise from the top of a large structural high on the edge of the continental shelf.
-Volcanism is 4.2-1.0 Ma old, and emplaced an association of metaluminous trachyte-rhyolite and peralkaline rhyolites (Barberi et al. 1967; Vezzoli 1988; Conte and Dolfi 2002; Cadoux et al. 2005; Conte et al. 2016).
-These islands rise from the top of a large structural high on the edge of the continental shelf.
-Volcanism emplaced an association of subaerial metaluminous trachyte-rhyolite and peralkaline rhyolites, plus submarine mafic-intermediate calcalkaline to potassic rocks (Barberi et al. 1967b; Vezzoli 1988b; Conte and Dolfi 2002; Cadoux et al. 2005; Conte et al. 2016).
+The western islands

+(Ponza, Palmarola, Zannone and La Botte islet) rise from the top of a large structural high on the edge of the continental shelf.
+Volcanism is 4.2-1.0 Ma old, and emplaced an association of subaerial metaluminous trachyte-rhyolite and peralkaline rhyolites, plus submarine mafic-intermediate calcalkaline to potassic rocks (Barberi et al. 1967; Vezzoli 1988; Conte and Dolfi 2002; Cadoux et al. 2005; Conte et al. 2016).
 The eastern group (Ventotene and Santo Stefano) has an age of 0.8 to less than 0.13 Ma, and consists of basalt-trachybasalt to phonolite rocks (Métrich 1985; Métrich et al. 1988).
+A NW-SE elongated volcanic ridge has been recently imaged by high-resolution multibeam bathymetry and geophysical data on the edge of the continental shelf about 30 km north of the Ventotene island (Cuffaro et al. 2016).